LykkyLuke/Doc_analyzer/README.md

 # Document Analyzer

-A powerful document analysis tool that uses Google's Gemini AI to process and summarize documents intelligently.
+A  document analysis tool that uses Google's Gemini AI to process and summarize documents content in short summary.

 ## Table of Contents
 - [Installation](#installation)